alxndrTL/mamba.py/mlx/README.md

 # MLX implementation of Mamba 🐍

-This folder contains a full MLX implementation of [Mamba](https://arxiv.org/abs/2312.00752), which allows to train and do inference with Mamba models using an Apple silicon equiped Mac.
+This folder contains a complete MLX implementation of [Mamba](https://arxiv.org/abs/2312.00752), which allows to train and do inference with Mamba models using an Apple silicon equiped Mac.
 Both the <b>forward and backward pass</b> are numerically equivalent to the PyTorch code from `mamba.py`, as well as to the official [Mamba implementation](https://github.com/state-spaces/mamba).

 <p align="center">